parsaiej/Aule/README.md

 ## Aule

-Simple middleware library for fast creation of a cross-platform graphics runtime (Vulkan), operating system window (GLFW), and user interface (ImGui).
+Simple C++ middleware library for fast creation of a cross-platform graphics runtime (Vulkan), operating system window (GLFW), and user interface (ImGui).

 This library automatically creates a render context for you with , packs them all into a render context for you to do whatever you want